“A Tasmanian green renovation” …. It just makes sense

 WHY NOT !!
 It just makes sense.

-Welcome to our GreenTas Reno, our blog that follows the renovation we are carrying out to our 1950′s weatherboard and tin roofed house in the village of Westbury, Tasmania, Australia.
+Welcome to our GreenTas Reno, our blog that follows the renovation we carried out to our 1950’s weatherboard and tin roofed house in the picturesque village of Westbury, Tasmania, Australia.
 Here you will find information, links and pictures of our renovation as it progresses.

 To see the latest updates check out THE BLURB!! in the Index or the archives.
 To find specific things make use of the search bar.

-Use the Index on the left hand side to have a look at posts on each room, the exterior, and the garden as it progresses.
+Use the Index in the side menu to have a look at posts on each room, the exterior, and the garden as it progresses.

 Subjects like hot water systems, roofing, solar , paints and finishes, and many other things that we are including in our renovation.